datopian/datahub/site/content/docs/searching-datasets.md

 <Catalog datasets={datasets} facets={['group']}/>
 ```

+Rerun `npm run mddb`.
 You now have a filter in your page with all possible values automatically added to it.

 ![Data catalog with facets built with PortalJS](https://i.imgur.com/p2miSdg.png)